turtlebot/learn.turtlebot.com/about.md

 permalink: /about/
 ---

-To state the obvious, bringing robots to the mainstream will require a massive number of people passionately developing robots.
-To date, robotic development has had a fairly high technical barrier to entry.
-Let’s tear down the barriers and allow any developer who wants to program a robot to start learning how now with:
+For robots to enter the mainstream, a massive number of developers will be needed.
+Not just developers with lots of funding and years of training, but students, hobbyists and other casual users working alongside seasoned veterans and academics.
+Formerly insurmountable barriers to entry (money, education, manufacturing, etc.) are rapidly coming down and if we focus on a few specific goals, this collaborative, crowd-sourced, cross-discipline dream can come true:

-1. Minimal cost - many developers will be purchasing their own equipment
+- **Minimal Cost**: Many developers will need to purchase they're own equipment
-2. Open source software - to support collaborative development
+- **Open-Source Software**: For collaborative development and shared knowledge
-3. High school language level - to support developers of all ages
+- **High-School Level Language**:  Supporting a wide range of developer backgrounds and nationalities
-4. Example-based articles - so developers can quickly create real world solutions
+- **Example-Based Articles**: Teaching quickly through real world solutions

-We all started somewhere and this is our attempt at giving developers somewhere to start.

-Help us bring this dream to reality!
+In this article series we wanted to target these four points and give developers a place to start with robotic development.
 [Fork the project](https://github.com/markwsilliman/turtlebot-tutorial), distribute it, commit changes, add articles and dream big.
 All content, videos & images are available for you to use as you see fit.

-Simply put: Robots are awesome.
-None of us can bring about this revolution single-handedly.
-This is the time to start hacking robots!
+Simply put...
+Robots are awesome!
+None of us can do this alone (or even in isolated clusters).
+Join together and lets start hacking robots!

 Change the world,

 ![Signature](/assets/sig.png)